I coded the proof of concept of Apple DocViewer. Not because I wanted to, but to create what had been beyond the grasp of others.

 A decade later, David Eyes wrote “Leo took a concept that was a little more than a glint in my eye and very quickly prototyped an innovative solution that became Apple DocViewer.
 He grasped a new problem space, made it his own, and created.”

 Of course I thanked David for that written recommendation.
 Probably that is what it looked like to him – different points of view can be valid.
-But maybe time had blurred memory.
-For example, I know a gentleman who honestly could not remember me having made for him a distinct version of his disk locking software for Macintosh PowerBooks, which he branched off as a separate product.
+Or maybe time had blurred memory.
+For example, one gentleman honestly could not remember me having made for him a distinct version of his disk locking software for Macintosh PowerBooks, which he branched off as a separate product.
 Thank you again, David, please don’t get me wrong.

 Here is what happened – according to my memory.

 Inside Macintosh books took space on my desk at Apple.
-Those books were heavy to haul home.
-Wouldn’t take them on a trip.
+Those books were heavy to haul home, too big to take traveling.
 One couldn’t search Inside Macintosh paper editions.
 At the same time I had a two-page 21” display.

 Discussions involved David Eyes, Rudi Diezmann, and people in technical writing, people in product management.
 This wasn’t my main job, but I wanted electronic documentation.